aefimov/teamcity-deb/README.md

 ```
 sudo apt-get update && sudo apt-get install teamcity-agent
 ```
+This installs the script `/etc/init.d/teamcity-agent`.
-This install for you script `/etc/init.d/teamcity-agent`, run this one to install agent on host:
+Run it to install agent on the host:
 ```
 sudo /etc/init.d/teamcity-agent install <agent.name.without.spaces> <server.url>
 ```
-This will download Agent from TeamCity server and install on this host.
+This will download Agent from TeamCity server and install it on the current host.
 After this you can run it:
 ```
 sudo /etc/init.d/teamcity-agent start <agent.name.without.spaces>